-April Danielle Lewis | Labbodies (Resident Artists: Greater Mondawmin)
+(Resident Artist: April Danielle Lewis | Labbodies)

 About the artist: April Danielle Lewis is an artist, organizer, curator, and community cultivator.
 In 2009, April earned a Bachelor of Science degree in art and design with a concentration in printmaking from Towson University and an Associate of Art’s degree in visual art from Anne Arundel Community College in 2006.

 About LabBodies: LabBodies is a performance art laboratory that provides opportunities for performance artists to exhibit their work.
 LabBodies has been commissioned by The Baltimore Museum of Art, Art in Odd Places, Transmodern Festival, Artscape, Light City, Bromo Arts and Entertainment District, and Station North Arts and Entertainment District to create their signature interactive performance art events.

 The Greater Mondawmin Coordinating Council (GMCC) is an umbrella advisory organization which works for the renewal and revitalization of the Greater Mondawmin community.
 GMCC consists of eight neighborhoods immediately surrounding the Mondawmin Mall.
 The Greater Mondawmin Community is a strong and stable force in Baltimore City adjacent to Druid Hill Park The GMCC regularly partners with the educational institutions, faith-based institutions and non-profits within their boundaries including the historic Frederick Douglass High School, Coppin State University, Parks & People Foundation, the Center for Urban Families, and ConneXions Academy.

-Maura Dwyer is an interdisciplinary artist from Baltimore currently working on ways to contribute to community and awareness-driven art practices.
+About the artist: Maura Dwyer is an interdisciplinary artist from Baltimore currently working on ways to contribute to community and awareness-driven art practices.
 In her professional work, she partners with artists, schools, non-profits and small businesses to create murals and teach workshops.
 She finds the most joy in working on original content that speaks to a collective experience that may be under-told, whether a live performance, a short film, mural or illustration.

 Hamilton-Lauraville is a diverse community of nine neighborhoods in northeast Baltimore that are joined by Harford Road.
 A “Five Star Family Neighborhood” of Live Baltimore, it’s known for a family-friendly culture that attracts first-time homebuyers, families, artists, and small business owners.
 A vibrant business district provides ample shopping, dining, galleries, and performance spaces.
 Historically farmland, today that past is reflected in community values of sustainability, a green infrastructure, and many residents engaged in urban agriculture.
 With its open parkland, tree-lined streets, historic homes, friendly neighbors, and a walkable main street, it’s no wonder Baltimore Magazine named it a “hidden gem”!

-Born in California, Isaac Ewart has been a Baltimore City resident for the last four years.
+About the artist: Born in California, Isaac Ewart has been a Baltimore City resident for the last four years.
 His love for art-making came from his father; Isaac remembers running around his father’s art openings as a child.
 His passion for art-making led him to start his own painting practice.
 Eventually, he was struck with the notion that these paintings needed to move.
 His animations focus on the tactile quality of fine art blended with a passion for storytelling.

 Hampden was originally settled as a residential community for workers at the mills that had sprung up along the Jones Falls.
 Hampden is located in the geographic center of Baltimore City, nestled between the Jones Falls, Druid Hill Park and Johns Hopkins University.
 Hampden’s small town feel, neighborly atmosphere and proximity to downtown make it one of the most popular neighborhoods in Baltimore.
 Hampden is a great place to live, work and play.
 It is also a fun place to visit with lots of stores, restaurants and bars.
 Hampden also plays host to some of the most well know events in Baltimore including the Mayor’s Christmas Parade, The “Miracle on 34th Street,” Hon Fest, Hampdenfest, and more.

 About the artist: Laure Drogoul is an interdisciplinary artist, olfactory spelunker and cobbler of situations who lives in Baltimore, MD.
 Laure works with a wide range of media including projects in which she creates sculpture, performances and events that invite the viewer to be an active participant.
 She has exhibited and performed internationally and nationally, including at the International House of Japan in Tokyo, Corcoran Gallery of Art, Washington Project for the Arts, Baltimore Museum of Art, PS122 and the Center for Architecture in New York as well as many street corners, vacant lots, alleys and underutilized urban spaces.

 She has received Maryland State Artist awards and a Franklin Furnace Award for Performance Art and has been a recipient of a US/Japan Creative Artist Fellowship.
 In 2006, Drogoul was honored with the Janet and Walter Sondheim Artscape Prize.

 Benvenuti!
 Little Italy is a cozy, quaint neighborhood nestled in between Fells Point and the famed Inner Harbor in the downtown area of Baltimore.
 Each year millions of visitors pass through our culturally and historically enriched community to explore the old world charm and savor all it has to offer.
-There are authentic Italian restaurants galore, summertime festivals, bocce tournaments, cultural learning centers, the Madonnari Chalk Art Festival, sons of Italy Lodge and of course the center of our neighborhood, St. Leo’s Parish.
+There are authentic Italian restaurants galore, summertime festivals, bocce tournaments, cultural learning centers, the Little Italy Madonnari Arts Festival, Sons of Italy Lodge and of course the center of our neighborhood, St. Leo’s Parish.
 During the 20th century, hoards of Italians migrated to Baltimore to remain banded together and to cultivate their new life in the land of opportunity.
 Generations later, many of the Little Italy rowhomes on narrow, architecturally appealing streets are still inhabited by their families.
 Little Italy still remains a tight knit community emanating the feel and ambiance of the Old Country.

-Malaika Aminata Clements (Resident Artist: Sandtown-Winchester)
+(Resident Artist: Malaika Aminata Clements )

-Malaika Aminata Clements is a freelance life experiencer whose ultimate purpose is to promote self-acceptance and understanding through creative expression.
+About the artist: Malaika Aminata Clements is a freelance life experiencer whose ultimate purpose is to promote self-acceptance and understanding through creative expression.
 In 2013, she graduated from Morgan State University with a degree in print journalism, and has since worked on a number of different projects that use the mediums of writing, videography, photography, music, dance and theatre to share stories that are often ignored.